Wilmslow Road bus corridor: Routes 42/42A

 These services run for the entire length of the corridor and beyond.
-Service 42, operated by Metroline Manchester, serves the busy Wilmslow Road bus corridor, which includes universities and hospitals, operating via Manchester city centre, Manchester Royal Infirmary, Withington, Didsbury and Stockport.
-Service 42A operates from Reddish to Manchester every 30 minutes, via East Didsbury, Rusholme and to Manchester; on Sundays and evenings on Mondays to Saturdays, it runs hourly between Reddish and East Didsbury only.
+Service 42, operated by Metroline Manchester, serves the busy Wilmslow Road bus corridor, which includes universities and hospitals, operating from the city centre to Parrs Wood and Stockport, the Infirmary, and Withington.
+Service 42A operates from Reddish to Manchester every 30 minutes, via East Didsbury and Rusholme; on Sundays and evenings on Mondays to Saturdays, it runs hourly between Reddish and East Didsbury only.

-Route 42 was historically operated by Finglands Coachways and Stagecoach Manchester between Manchester Piccadilly Gardens bus station and East Didsbury.
+The route was historically operated by Finglands Coachways and Stagecoach Manchester between Piccadilly Gardens bus station and Parrs Wood.
 UK North also operated services in the mid-2000s during its bus war with Stagecoach.
-Following the sale of the Finglands business to First Greater Manchester on 9 February 2014, the new operator extended its route 42 services to become a cross city service from North Manchester General Hospital under the Cross Connect banner on 26 April 2014, operated using a fleet of new Alexander Dennis Enviro400 double-decker buses and Wright StreetLite single-deck buses.
+Following the sale of the Finglands business to First Greater Manchester on 9 February 2014, the new operator extended its route 42 services to become a cross city service from North Manchester General Hospital under the Cross Connect banner on 26 April 2014; these were operated using a fleet of new Alexander Dennis Enviro400 double-decker buses and Wright StreetLite single-decker buses.
 This service further extended to Middleton bus station on 12 April 2015, additionally extending to start at East Didsbury.

-First Greater Manchester withdrew their operations on route 42 in July 2018 as a result of the closure of Rusholme depot, leaving Stagecoach Manchester as the sole operator of the route.
+First Greater Manchester withdrew its operations on the route in July 2018, as a result of the closure of Rusholme depot, leaving Stagecoach Manchester as the sole operator of the route.
 From 5 January 2025, the route began to be operated by Metroline Manchester as part of Tranche 3 of Bee Network.

 Route 42B/42C

-Route 42B operates every 60 minutes along the entire route from Manchester to East Didsbury and continues on to Woodford via Bramhall.
+Route 42B runs every 60 minutes along the entire route from Manchester to East Didsbury, continuing on to Woodford, via Bramhall.
 It is operated by Metroline Manchester.

-Route 42C follows the 42B route from Manchester to East Didsbury before continuing to Handforth Dean via Cheadle.
-42B was the updated all-stop replacement for X57/145 which operated morning only Cheadle Hulme to Albert Square one-way.
+Route 42C follows the 42B route from Manchester to East Didsbury, before continuing to Handforth Dean via Cheadle.
+42B was the updated all-stop replacement for X57/145, which operated morning only Cheadle Hulme to Albert Square one-way.